Lifted Model Checking for Relational MDPs: Relational Model Checking for Infinite MDPs

-and $V$ is a set of $b-|consts(\phi)\cup consts(\Delta)|$ distinct variables.
+and $W$ is a set of $b-|consts(\phi)\cup consts(\Delta)|$ distinct variables.
 All terms in $s_\phi\in S_\phi$ are from a finite set of terms

-It is assumed that $vars(\phi)\in V$.
+It is assumed that $vars(\phi)\in W$.
 It is assumed that states in $S_\phi$ are not syntactic variants, that is, they are not a variable renaming of one another. \end{define}

-Structurally, an ARMDP resembles a finite RMDP but allows for variables.
-A $b$-bounded ARMDP $M_\phi = \langle S_\phi, \Sigma, \Delta, V\rangle$ is finite since only a finite number of terms are allowed in the state space $S_\phi$.
-Furthermore, each state $s_\phi\in S_\phi$ contains at most $b$ terms, i.e. $\max\limits_{s_\phi\in S_\phi} |terms(s_\phi)| = b$, and represents an infinite set of Herbrand interpretations in the underlying MDP $M_b$.
-Hence, a $b$-bounded ARMDP has bounded branching behavior, i.e. the number of available actions in any state is finite.
-The bounded branching behavior directly results from the state-boundedness condition.
+An ARMDP is finite as only a finite number of terms are allowed in the state description.
+An ARMDP is $b$-bounded as each state $s_\phi\in S_\phi$ contains at most $b$ terms, i.e. $|terms(s_\phi)| \leq b$.
+Since an ARMDP state is $b$-bounded, it has bounded branching behavior such that the number of available actions in any state is finite.
+The finite state space of ARMDPs is crucial to obtaining decidability.

+An ARMDP has a similar structure as an RMDP but has a more abstract state space.
+That is, unlike RMDPs, the state space of an ARMDP is not connected to an explicit domain as any ARMDP state concerns only $\phi$-relevant constants and variables.
+By replacing the variables by domain constants, an ARMDP state can enumerate infinitely many ground states in the underlying RMDP.